tecnalia-advancedmanufacturing-robotics/OrbbecSDK_ROS2/README.md

 #### 3.2.1 Predefined launch files for different devices

-Orbbec SDK ROS Wrapper supported so many devices, different device has different features and limitations.
-Therefore, writing a launch file that is compatible with all devices can be challenging, and it can be difficult for users to ensure that their launch file is completely accurate.
-For this reason, we have provide a set of pre-defined launch files for different devices in the `orbbec_camera/launch` directory.
+The Orbbec SDK ROS2 Wrapper supports multiple devices, each with distinct features and limitations.
+Crafting a launch file that works across all devices presents a challenge, and verifying its accuracy can prove difficult for users.
+To mitigate these issues, we offer pre-defined launch files for various devices found in the  `orbbec_camera/launch` directory.

 | **products**     | **firmware version**             |**launch file**          |**description**                                           |
 | ---              | ---                              | ---                     | ---                                                     |